 Admitting "sporadic" breaches of the Supreme Court order on bursting Diwali crackers beyond the time frame of 8pm to 10pm fixed by it, senior Delhi Police officials said, "We are monitoring the situation."

 "There have been sporadic cases of violations.
 In some areas, people have been found burning firecrackers beyond 8pm-10pm time frame.
-The exact number of violations is yet to be ascertained.
+The exact number of violation is yet to be ascertained.
 But, we will take strict action against them," said a Delhi Police official.

 They said they had been continuously patrolling the city to check for violations during Diwali festivities.